rex2630/codeswholesale-for-woocommerce/README.md

 How to test
 ----------
-1. Download zip file from [here](http://codeswholesale.com),install it into your WordPress and active plugin.
+1. Download zip file from [here](http://codeswholesale.com), install it into your WordPress and active plugin.
   - WooCommerce plugin is required.

 2. CodesWholesale tab will apear in admin menu.
-Under this tab you can configure which endpoint you would like to use.
-For start we recommend Sandbox to test behaviour of plugin and to check if keys are really send to your customer.
+Under this tab you can configure few things:
+ - Environment sandbox or live, for tests is recommended to use sandbox but if you want to go live choose "live" and put your API credentials.

 3. While editing a product you should see a new field in "General tab" to connect your product with CodesWholesale product.
 For a start you can match one to "Test with text codes only".